Confessions of a Fearphile: Stephen King’s ‘Night Shift’

 My folks had a copy of Night Shift sitting on the bookshelf .
 I had never looked twice at that book until the summer before I entered Junior High.
 I’m not sure why I had avoided it until then.
 Given that I was already exceptionally susceptible to nightmares, it’s likely that I feared that reading stories coming straight from King’s brain–as opposed to stories delivered from page to screen by some other party–would be more harrowing than I was ready to endure.
 That summer, I decided to take the dive.

 Instead of starting at the beginning, I decided to read the story “The Boogeyman” first.
 [Insert joke about me thinking the story would be autobiographical here.]
 It’s a lean, vicious tale that flattened me like a stampede.
-At that point in my life, I had read relatively few “adult” horror stories.
-I wasn’t one of these guys who had read the complete works of Lovecraft and Matheson by the time he was eight.
-The only story I can recall having a bigger impact on me at a younger age was Robert Bloch’s excellent ”Sweets to the Sweet,” but while Bloch’s story–with its lovely, gruesome twist–felt clever and sinister, “The Boogeyman” felt earnestly brutal.
+At that point in my life, I had read my share of “adult” horror stories, but I wasn’t one of these guys who had read the complete works of Lovecraft and Matheson by the time he was ten.
+The only story I can recall having a bigger impact on me at a younger age was Robert Bloch’s excellent “Sweets to the Sweet,” but while Bloch’s story–with its lovely, gruesome ending–felt clever and sinister, “The Boogeyman” felt earnestly brutal.
 Almost malicious.
-It wasn’t the kind of story that wanted to frighten you because it could, or because it was showing off, or because it was trying to make some sort of half-assed commentary on society, or because it was self-indulgently reveling in its own shock value.
+It wasn’t the kind of story that wanted to frighten you because it could, or because it was showing off, or because it was trying to make some sort of commentary on society, or because it was reveling in its own shock value.
 It simply wanted to frighten you because “screw you, you picked up the book; yes you deserve to be afraid, and I hope you never sleep again.”

-I’m a grown ass man, and I still have trouble sleeping if the closet door in my bedroom is even slightly open.
+I’m a grown-ass-man, and I still have trouble sleeping if the closet door in my bedroom is even slightly open.
 Coincidence?
-Probably not.
+Maybe not.

-I almost put the book down after “The Boogeyman.”
-I was ready to surrender.
-The only time other time in my life that I’ve felt that way after reading a story was when I first read Thomas Ligotti.
-It wasn’t like going from the kiddie-coaster to riding the latest, fastest steel roller coaster.
+Reading “The Bogeyman” wasn’t like going from the kiddie-coaster to riding the latest, fastest steel roller coaster.
 This felt like leaving the state-of-the-art theme park that has thoroughly safety-tested thrill rides to go to a traveling carnival that’s only open at night and full of dilapidated deathtraps operated by part-time madmen.

 Then there are the quieter stories that all but eschew traditional horror commodities.
 There are no monsters, ancient demon-gods, knife-wielding serial killers or anything of that ilk in “Night Surf” or “The Woman in the Room.”
 Both stories helped to reinforce my appreciation for restrained, potentially cathartic horror.
 The word horror, after all, describes a feeling.
 A sensation.
 Horror, as a genre, can be just as effective when focusing on human emotion as when focusing on carnage and the supernatural.

 As with just about any anthology–even the very best–there will be some stories that don’t work for some people.
 “The Lawnmower Man” is still too weird for my personal tastes, so you can imagine how the 12-year-old me was confounded by the utter (but impressively imaginative) aberrance of the storyline.
-“Strawberry Spring,” conversely, is the defanged by its predictability.
-The premise to “Trucks” is an interesting experiment, and the final line is a brilliant punch to the gut, but ultimately the idea of vehicles gaining sentience en masse and slaughtering / enslaving everyone in sight never scared or entertained me.
+“Strawberry Spring,” conversely, is defanged by its predictability.
+The premise to “Trucks” is an interesting experiment, but ultimately the idea of vehicles gaining sentience en masse and slaughtering / enslaving everyone in sight never scared or entertained me.

-But the stories that do work for me more than make up for minor missteps (he typed alliteratively).
-King brings a macabre touch to the pulp noir story ”The Ledge.” ”Quitters, Inc.” is an exemplary lesson in mining horror from the mundane.
+But the stories that do work for me more than make up for minor missteps.
+King brings a macabre touch to the pulp noir story “The Ledge.”
+“Quitters, Inc.” is an exemplary lesson in mining horror from the mundane.
 “Battleground” takes an ostensibly silly premise and injects it with the intensity and energy of a Bourne action scene.
 “The Mangler” makes better use of the “machinery come to life” idea than “Trucks” does, perhaps because it doesn’t overextend itself; instead of a full-fledged laundry press revolution, we just have one demonic mechanical monstrosity amok.
 How many more do you need?
-And “I Am the Doorway” is a gruesome, invasion- of-the-body-horrors tale in which a man’s body is gradually transformed into something between a Stargate and a star-window.
+And “I Am the Doorway” is a gruesome invasion tale in which a man’s body is gradually transformed into something between a Stargate and a star-window.
 It’s exactly as grotesque and horrifying as it sounds.